 Data Compression in Hosting

-The cloud hosting platform where your cloud hosting
+The compression algorithm that we employ on the cloud web hosting platform where your new hosting

 Data Compression in Semi-dedicated Servers

 The ZFS file system which runs on the cloud platform where your semi-dedicated server

 account will be created uses a powerful compression algorithm called LZ4.
 It is among the best algorithms out there and definitely the most efficient one when it comes to compressing and uncompressing web content, as its ratio is very high and it'll uncompress data quicker than the same data can be read from a hard disk drive if it were uncompressed.
 This way, using LZ4 will accelerate any kind of website that runs on a platform where the algorithm is enabled.
 The high performance requires a lot of CPU processing time, which is provided by the numerous clusters working together as a part of our platform.
 What's more, LZ4 makes it possible for us to generate several backup copies of your content every day and save them for a month as they will take much less space than regular backups and will be generated considerably quicker without loading the servers.